 Also keep in mind white is a no-go for larger areas of your content, you should always avoid white backgrounds and content with very light colors.
 The reason is that LEDs have a max. output when they are white and max. output is the same as high power consumption, high temperature, shortened lifespan, etc.

 AMD Eyefinity is part of AMD’s graphics card driver software suite (Catalyst Control Center).
 In order to use Eyefinity, you’ll need AMD graphics cards, so keep this in mind when choosing a player device for your video wall.
 This software merges displays into a single unit on a driver level so that Windows sees all displays as a single unit.

 If you haven’t already, install AMD Graphics Drivers.

 In this guide we’ll create a simple 2×1 video wall, however you can even use several AMD graphics cards.
 We’ll start out by connecting the displays to the computer, so this is how Windows detects them:

 You can launch “AMD Catalyst Control Center” by right-clicking on the desktop and selecting the option from the context menu.
 On the left menu navigate to “Create Eyefinity Display Group”:

 When you’re done, Windows should now see all your displays as a single unit:

 Now that the display output of Windows is split into 2 sections by the graphics drivers, our application also treats it as a single display, so business as usual.
-In this case we joined 2 displays horizontally, so when creating content, your playlist aspect ratio should match the virtual display.
-So instead of the usual 16:9 aspect ratio, you should create a playlist with 32:9 aspect ratio (or use resolution 3840:1080 when creating a playlist).
-You can read more on creating playlists with custom aspect ratio in our display zones guide.
+In this case, we joined 2 displays horizontally, so when creating content, your playlist aspect ratio should match the virtual display.
+So instead of the usual 16:9 aspect ratio, you should create a playlist with a 32:9 aspect ratio (or use resolution 3840:1080 when creating a playlist).
+You can read more on creating playlists with custom aspect ratios in our display zones guide.